-We are blessed with a strong and growing music program under the extraordinary leadership of Annemieke McLane.
-She has started a youth choir and continues to nurture the adult choir and encourages guest musicians.
-Thanks in part to the Manheim Fund for the Sacred Arts and the generous sharing of Annemieke’s talents and endless enthusiasm we host a number of concerts and opportunities for singing and performing in our sanctuary.
+We are blessed with a rich history of music and a choir that loves to sing from a variety of traditions.
+Thanks in part to the Manheim Fund for the Sacred Arts and the generous sharing of pianist Annemieke McLane’s talents and endless enthusiasm we host a number of concerts and opportunities for singing and performing in our sanctuary.

 This is a church that loves its children!
-We offer child care every Sunday and have a series of Sunday School sessions at different times of year, including the popular Christmas Pageant.
+We offer child care every Sunday and have a series of Spiritual Exploration sessions at different times of year, including the popular Christmas Pageant.
 There are also special activities in the back of the sanctuary for children, and more comfortable chairs for parents with infants.

 Youth are involved in a variety of ways.
 They provide childcare, participate in the Pageant and Lord’s Acre events, attend occasional programming specifically for youth, and sometimes play instruments during worship or sing in the adult choir.